Case Studies

 CONNIE MARTIN

-In the early 2000’s, Connie Martin was diagnosed with Inclusion Body Myositis (IBM).
+In the early 2000’s, Connie was diagnosed with Inclusion Body Myositis (IBM).
 Her symptoms were atrophy of the quadricep muscles, causing frequent falls.
 Her many falls were attributed to IBM, not dawning on her family that there might be another explanation.

 In 2017, Connie began struggling with diminishing hand dexterity and a left hand tremor.
 As an avid quilter, when Connie could no longer effectively sew, she became determined to find answers.

 Brain donation in the pursuit of answers and cures to this disease was important to Connie.
-Her brain tissue was quickly prepared, and with the amazing support of the Brain Support Network, Mayo Clinic was able to confirm Connie’s condition as CBD with argyrophilic grain disease (AGD) present as well.
+Her brain tissue was quickly prepared, and with the amazing support of Brain Support Network, Mayo Clinic was able to confirm Connie’s condition as CBD with argyrophilic grain disease present as well.

 SANDY MCGINNIS

 The first time Sandy’s wife knew, for sure, that Sandy had neurological problems, was January 2016, four years before he died.
 Sandy was exiting their church parking lot and drove out into the road without stopping.
 Sandy yelled “I can’t find the brake!”
 He finally was able to pull over and the car rolled to a stop.
 Sandy’s wife looked down and his feet were pressed up against the door, nowhere near the brake.
-The next morning they scheduled an appointment with a neurologist.
+The next day they scheduled an appointment with a neurologist.

 In fact, Sandy had been referred to this neurologist about six months prior by his primary care physician who noticed that something was not right.
 Sandy put off making an appointment, thinking that he just needed more exercise.
 Looking back, Sandy had experienced stiffness and a lack of balance since the summer of 2014.